ricardoserradas/swagger-golang-docker/Readme.md

 Where:

-* `-F swagger` means I want to use the Swagger 'flavor' instead of ReDoc
+* `-F swagger` means I want to use the Swagger 'flavor' instead of ReDoc;
 * `-p 8081` is the port I want Swagger to expose my OpenAPI doc (swagger.json)

 # Enable CORS on your Web API
-Swagger exposes the documentation of your API through http://petstore.swagger.io and Cross Origin Resource Sharing (CORS).
+Swagger exposes the documentation of your API through http://petstore.swagger.io and uses Cross Origin Resource Sharing (CORS) to make it possible.
 Given that, your Web API needs to enable it by adding `Access-Control-Allow-Origin` to the response header.

 You can do this using one of these two options:

 ## On each method/operation

-Add the header to the Response Writer of the API Operation:
+Add the response header using the Response Writer of the API Operation:

 `w.Header().Set("Access-Control-Allow-Origin", "*")`